-NYS Derrick Boat 8 was built in 1925.
-It was used on the Barge Canal for dredging, lock repair and lifting heavy boats.
-It was powered by a steam boiler system that was built by AMES IRONWORKS, right here in Oswego.
+NYS Derrick Boat 8 was built in 1927.
+It was used on the Barge Canal for dredging, lock repair and heavy lifting operation.
+It's engine was powered by a steam boiler built by AMES IRONWORKS, right here in Oswego.

-After 60 years of service, the vessel was retired and donated to the museum in December 1984, by the New York State Department of Transportation.
-Shortly after it's arrival to Oswego in Jan.
-1985, the vessel sank in a severe winter storm.
-The story of it's rescue under the direction of Lance Knapp, is depicted in an interior exhibit.
+The derrick, located at the forward portion of the vessel, had a lifting capacity of 150 tons.
+It was operated by control levers located on the operators pulpit.
+After 60 years of service, the vessel was retired and donated to the HLWMM in December of 1984 by the New York State Department of Transportation.
+Shortly after it's arrival to Oswego, DB 8 sank in January, 1985 during severe winter storm.
+The story of it's rescue under the direction of Lance Knapp, is depicted in an exhibit inside the vessel.

 The boat was christened the "Lance Knapp" at it's reopening dedication ceremony in 1990.